csudcy/CPSAProf/README.md

       * Link to request
     * Grouped SQL
       * Expand to see SQL?
+    * Grouped requests?
+      * Expand to see requests?
   * Stop on error
   * Choose to start with or without old data
   * Pause?